 In 1992, Dave Hitz, James Lau, and Michael Malcolm founded Network Appliance.
 The three worked together at the Auspex Systems, a slightly earlier competitor to Network Appliance.

-The first Network Appliance commodity was a file server appliance, now known as NetApp filers, designed to eliminate the overhead typically associated with competing products.
+The first Network Appliance commodity was a file server appliance, now known as NetApp filers.
+The design helps to eliminate the overhead typically associated with competing products.
 In 1994, Network Appliance introduced the product to the market with the assistance of almost $13 million in investment capital led by Capital Partners.
-The product’s design anticipated the concept of fragmentation: a storage high pass filter was connected to, but independent from, an example of such application compute server.
+The product’s design preemptively addressed the concept of fragmentation by connecting a storage high pass filter to an application compute server.
+It helps in ensuring the two remained independent entities.

 NetApp initially marketed its taxpayers to Unix-based technical working groups that developed client-server software programs for Network File System (NFS).
 This technology-aided NetApp’s beginnings as innovative internet storage (NAS) company.